linkerd/website/linkerd.io/content/2/getting-started/_index.md

 kubectl version --short
 ```

-If you are using GKE with RBAC enabled, you will want to grant a `ClusterRole`
+Additionally, if you are using GKE with RBAC enabled, you will want to grant a
-of `cluster-admin` to your Google Cloud account first.
-This will provide your
+`ClusterRole` of `cluster-admin` to your Google Cloud account first.
+This will
-current user all the permissions required to install the control plane.
-To bind
+provide your current user all the permissions required to install the control
-this `ClusterRole` to your user, you can run:
+plane.
+To bind this `ClusterRole` to your user, you can run:

 ```bash
 kubectl create clusterrolebinding cluster-admin-binding-$USER \